twangodev/cca/docs/economics/study-guide/chapter-4-7.md

 ## Market Failure
 - A situation where the allocation of goods and services is not efficient, leading to a net social welfare loss.

-This guide provides a concise overview of each topic.
-For a deeper understanding, additional resources such as textbooks, online materials, or academic journals can be explored.